Join us for an adventure in flavor!

 This cool and refreshing Smashed Asian Cucumber Salad packs a lot of flavor, and is a great easy side dish for many of your favorite Asian mains.

-Try this refreshing and crunchy cucumber salad the next time you’re cooking any Chinese, Thai, Korean or Japanese meal.
+Try my refreshing and crunchy cucumber salad the next time you’re cooking any Chinese, Thai, Korean or Japanese meal.
 All you are doing is whipping a quick dressing and mixing it with cut up smashed cucumbers.

 It’s the technique of smashing the cucumbers, the Chinese way, that makes it unique and more flavorful, as all that dressing seeps inside when it marinates.

-Let us know how all the smashing and mixing goes.
+Let me know how all the smashing and mixing goes.
 Enjoy the cool cucumbers, smashing style, in a bowl full of zesty, umami flavors.
 Be sure to check our other cracking Asian Recipes on GypsyPlate, and come back again for all the new flavors coming to you.

 Asian Cucumber Salad, on our Gypsy Plate… enjoy!